How can you tell a real order from a fraud? You’ll know the answer after learning three ways to detect fake gift basket orders.

-Here’s one I received last week.
+Here’s one I received copied and pasted exactly as written.

 Am Mr John Stones.I would like to place an order of (Heat Shrink Wrap)from your company to Haiti,kindly email me with the types you have and their prices and also ,your term of payment.Waiting for your prompt responses.